 As we zipped past the towering peaks of the Tetons, hail pelted us with a devious force.
-We were cold and under normal circumstances we’d have been miserable.
-Not today.
+We were cold.
+And under normal circumstances we’d have been miserable.
+But not today.
 The Tetons rose before us, and we were awestruck by their beauty.

-Finally, here were the views we’d been expecting from Great Divide Route.
+Finally, here were the views we’d been expecting from Great Divide Mountain Bike Route.
 The mighty Rockies in all their splendor.

 In the pleasant town of Pinedale, we rested up for a few days and prepared for the Big Empty.
-So far on The Great Divide route, stocking up on water and provisions had been fairly straightforward.
+So far on GDMBR, stocking up on water and provisions had been fairly straightforward.
 We’d stumble into towns with grocery stores every couple of days.
-Fast flowing streams were plentiful and with the help of our Sawyer filter, we’d have clean drinking water within minutes.
+Fast-flowing streams were plentiful and with the help of our Sawyer filter, we’d have clean drinking water within minutes.

 Outside of Pinedale, lay Wyoming’s Red Desert.
 On the entire GDMBR, this section is one of the driest and most sparsely inhabited.
 Careful planning is essential.